cainlouis/Covid_Data_Visualization/README.md

 data_analyser.py: which analyzes the data of 5 countries bar_plot.py: which create a bar plot for 3 informations; the deaths per millions of today, the total recovered today, the total tests today.
 There's 5 countries in each bar_plot

 Run main.py to operate the project

+First enter the required information to create a connection to a mysql database.
+The program assumes you are running the db in localhost and using the default port.

+The program will then ask the user to input a country to compare differences in key covid numbers.